Does your insurance cover working from home?

 For example:

-If you need cover for business items like these, you should contact your insurer who will assess the risk and advise what your options are.
+If you need cover for business items like these, you should contact your insurer, who will assess the risk and advise you on your options.

-You’ll need to check your contents insurance policy wording document to find out the value of cover that’s included, or call your insurer.
+You can check your contents insurance policy document or call your insurer to find out the value of the cover that’s included.

 Most policies provide up to €4,000 cover for home office equipment.
 There will also be a single item value limit that applies.